 Systems Engineering & Design

-Related to my interest in motorsport, I always want to find ways to make a car perform better in circuits.
-One example is installing performance parts such as a Turbo to increase the amount of air and installing high-output fuel injectors, so the engine would have more fuel and air to burn, hence more power.
-Though there are a lot of brands that offer aftermarket performance parts, I want to develop my brand of modification parts.
+Though there are a lot of brands that offer aftermarket performance parts like a Turbo, I want to develop my own brand of modification parts.
 It requires systems engineering and design knowledge to plan and manufacture the components.
-Not only produce, but I would also learn how to make these components reliable in real-life applications.
+I would also learn how to make these components reliable in real-life applications.
 Since I want my brand to be profitable, I must also practice my entrepreneurship skills.
-By studying this major, I can learn to manufacture automotive parts while gaining knowledge on how to sell them.
+By studying this major, I can learn to manufacture automotive parts while gaining knowledge on how to market them.

 What are the modifications that you want to create and how are they unique?
 Any academic goals that you want to achieve?